Surf Safely

 Case Study Sicher Surfen

-Over the past four years, police crime statistics have documented a sharp increase in property crimes in the digital space.
-At the same time, AI-based technologies are enabling new forms of (online) fraud: for example, a daughter's voice can be imitated almost perfectly.
-In order to respond appropriately to these dangerous situations, there is a growing need for so-called digital skills.
-However, according to this year's Digital Barometer, one in three people in Switzerland lacks basic digital skills.
-The availability of these basic skills continues to decline with age.
+Over the past four years, police crime statistics have documented a sharp increase in property offenses committed in the digital space.
+At the same time, AI-based technologies are enabling new forms of (online) fraud — for example, a person’s daughter’s voice can now be imitated almost perfectly.
+To respond appropriately to such threat scenarios, digital skills are becoming increasingly important.
+However, according to this year’s Digital Barometer, one in three people in Switzerland still lacks basic digital competencies.

-These scams usually do not rely solely on technical means.
-Often, a human factor comes into play: the hope of finding true love, the long-lost granddaughter, or the fear that something has just been wrongly debited from the account.
-This makes it clear that the prevention of digital property crime is not only about technical skills, but also emotional resilience during stressful situations.
+There are few programs that address the dangers of such fraud schemes from a holistic perspective.
+Fraud rarely relies solely on technical means.
+Often, a human factor is involved — the hope for great love, the long-missed granddaughter, or the fear that money has just been wrongly withdrawn from one’s account.
+This makes it clear that preventing digital property crimes is not just about technical skills, but also about emotional resilience in stressful situations.
+In our workshops, we therefore discuss not only technical tricks but also emotional manipulation tactics, using real-life case examples.

 Contact Person